Windale

 Windale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Windale's population, as of November 2025, is estimated at around 3,666 people.
-This reflects an increase of 245 individuals since the 2021 Census, which reported a population of 3,421 people in the Windale statistical area (Lv2).
-The change was inferred from AreaSearch's resident population estimate of 3,577 following examination of the ABS's latest ERP data release in June 2024 and an additional two validated new addresses since the Census date.
-This level of population results in a density ratio of 1,779 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Windale's growth of 7.2% since the 2021 census exceeded both the SA3 area (4.0%) and non-metro areas, marking it as a growth leader in the region.
-Interstate migration contributed approximately 63.0% of overall population gains during recent periods for the Windale (SA2).
+As of February 2026, the estimated population of Windale is around 3,673.
+This reflects an increase of 252 people since the 2021 Census, which reported a population of 3,421.
+AreaSearch's analysis, based on the latest ERP data release by the ABS (June 2024) and additional validated new addresses, estimates the resident population at 3,577.
+This results in a population density ratio of 1,783 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Windale's population growth of 7.4% since the 2021 Census exceeded that of its SA3 area (4.1%) and the Rest of NSW.
+Interstate migration contributed approximately 63.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+For projections, AreaSearch uses ABS/Geoscience Australia's data for each SA2 area released in 2024 with a 2022 base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a 2021 base year are utilized.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Windale statistical area (Lv2) is expected to expand by 310 persons to 2041, reflecting an increase of 3.5% in total over the 17-year period.
+Based on aggregated SA2-level projections, Windale is expected to increase by 319 persons to 2041, reflecting an overall increase of 3.6% over the 17-year period.

 Frequently Asked Questions - Population